ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 { }
 ```

-Once the LSP succeeds the call, the LSP MUST send a [BOLT 2
+Once the LSP succeeds this call, the LSP MUST send a [BOLT 2
 `channel_ready` Message][] for the channel.

 Once the LSP and client have exchanged `channel_ready`, the